 What is the Auburndale Community Library (ACL)?

-In addition to circulating books, the ACL runs a variety of community activities such as clubs, classes and cultural events.
-If you have an idea for a program you would like to run, let us know.
+In addition to circulating books and other items, we host various community activities such as clubs, classes, and cultural events.
+If you have an idea for a program you would like to run, let us know!

 I thought libraries are supposed to be “free”—why do you ask for donations?

 All patrons can use our library for free.
 There is no fee for a library card.
-However, the ACL is 100% funded by donations, so we must necessarily emphasize fundraising.
+To maintain our services, we rely on the financial support of our community.

 Please click here for more information about voluntary donations.

 Is the ACL part of the Newton Free Library?
 Can I use my Newton Free Library Card here?

 No. The ACL is in the former Auburndale Branch Library building, but it is no longer a branch of the Newton Free Library.
-Patrons of the ACL will be issued a library card for use at the ACL.
+Patrons of the ACL will be issued a library to borrow books and other items from the ACL.

-Books from the Newton Main Library cannot be returned to the ACL.
+Books and other items from the Newton Free Library cannot be returned to the ACL.
 Our books and other items cannot be returned to the Newton Free Library.
 To help distinguish our materials from those of other libraries, we have added a pink star to each item we circulate.
 Please look for the pink star on the bottom of the spines of our books or in another prominent place on other material.

 Is the ACL part of the Minuteman Library Network?

 No. The ACL is not a part of any library network.
-It is a small community library that circulates the on-site holdings.
-In addition to circulating books, we plan to run a variety of community activities such as clubs, classes, and cultural events.
+We are a small community library that circulates our on-site holdings.

-Books from Minuteman Library Network libraries cannot be returned to the ACL.
-Our books cannot be returned to Minuteman Library Network libraries.
+Books and other items from Minuteman Library Network libraries cannot be returned to the ACL.
+Our books and other items cannot be returned to Minuteman Library Network libraries.

 Do I have to be an Auburndale resident to take books out from the ACL?

 No. Anyone who fills out a library card application and shows proof of his or her address can obtain an ACL library card.

 Can I access my account online?